Moscow city to tap bond market despite Russia's sanction risks

 The size of the planned bond issuance on the Moscow Exchange is nowhere near Russia's state debt programme.
 The finance ministry last week raised a larger sum at a single OFZ bond auction.

-But if the West imposes sanctions on buying Russia's OFZ treasury bonds, Moscow could postpone its bond placement by a couple of months, Efimov said.
+But if the West imposes sanctions on buying Russia's OFZ treasury bonds, Moscow could postpone its bond placement.

+"If there are sanctions on state debt, the bond market situation will be unfavourable.
+Rates will go up and then we'll wait," Efimov said.

+"A natural reaction of any investor is to start selling on negative (news).
+That's why we can wait till all calms down, for two, three months, until autumn."

 OFZ government bonds took a hit recently as fears grew of fresh U.S. sanctions that could go further than existing restrictions, which include a ban on U.S. banks buying state Eurobonds directly from Russia.